 - Heart Disease.
 Weight gain in adulthood is more strongly associated with heart disease in women than in men.
 Obesity produces inflammation, which increases the risk of cardiovascular disease—especially in women.
 And while diabetes increases heart disease risk in both genders, the risk is greater for women.

 - Polycystic Ovary Syndrome (PCOS).
 This hormonal condition, characterized by higher-than-normal “male” hormones (androgens), can cause excessive hair growth, oily skin, acne, darkened skin patches, cysts on the ovaries and irregular periods.
 It’s a common cause of infertility.
-About 80 percent of women who get PCOS are obese, and weight loss alone is often sufficient to bring hormones back into balance.
+About 80 percent of women who get PCOS are obese, and weight loss, along with management of glucose and insulin, is helpful for bringing hormones back into balance.

 - Maternity Complications.
 Obesity, especially belly fat, makes it harder to get pregnant.
 And if you’re overweight or obese when you do get pregnant, or if you gain too much weight during pregnancy, you put both your health and your baby’s at risk.
 You’ll have a greater chance of developing dangerous conditions such as gestational diabetes and preeclampsia (high blood pressure during pregnancy), and you’ll be more likely to have problems during your baby’s delivery.
 This doesn’t mean you should go on a crash diet before or during your pregnancy; instead, focus on eating a balanced diet, doing appropriate exercise, getting enough quality rest and reducing your stress.